Community Supported Agriculture (CSA)

 Drop Site Rules

-• A pine wood produce box will be provided to you by Sanborn Mills Farm.
-The box is made from pine lumber from the farm property that has been milled on the site!
-On your first pick-up you will be given a box, which will be full of your vegetables.
-The next week you will return this box to the drop site and pick up a fresh box that will contain your vegetable for that week.
-You must return last week’s box each week.
+• A produce bin will be provided for you by Sanborn Mills Farm.
+On your first pick-up you will be given a bin, which will be full of your vegetables.
+The next week you will return this bin to the drop site and pick up a fresh (new) bin that will contain your vegetable for that week.
+You must return last week’s bin each week.

 • Pick up your share within the timeframe stated.
 Although we deliver high-quality produce to the site, it will decline quickly if not picked up in time.

-• Follow additional rules and signs posted at your drop site regarding parking/use of certain entrances/boxes.
+• Follow additional rules and signs posted at your drop site regarding parking/use of certain entrances/bins.

-*If you cannot pick-up your share, you must arrange for someone else to pick it up for you.
+If you cannot pick up your share, you must arrange for someone else to pick it up for you.
 You are responsible for explaining the pick-up location and procedures to your substitute.
 Shares that are not retrieved within the pick-up time will be donated to a charity or the Loudon food pantry.
+We do not allow for changes in pick-up days or weeks.
+For instance, we will not grant a request to move your scheduled Wednesday pick up time to any other day.

-*We take the safety of your food seriously.
-We follow all state food handling requirements.
+We take the safety of your food seriously.
+We meet all state food handling requirements.
 For your added protection, wash all produce before eating.